The energy and momentum of the Universe

 In a baby universe, the parent universe appears as the other side of the only white hole.
 Such a white hole is the boundary of the baby universe.
 The baby universe in a black hole is closed (except the white hole connecting it with the parent universe) and can be thought of as a three-dimensional analogue of the two-dimensional surface of a sphere with a hole.
 The four-momentum of the gravitational field and matter in such a universe is thus given by (\ref{moment2}), in which the surface integral is taken over the surface of the white hole, and is unchanged by the production of particles near the big bounce.
 In the case of a completely closed universe, the surface of its boundary is equal to zero, so the energy and momentum of such a universe are also equal to zero (which has been shown for a homogeneous and isotropic universe in \cite{CI}).

 The formation and evolution of a baby universe is not visible for external observers in the parent universe, for whom the event horizon's formation and all subsequent processes would occur after an infinite amount of time had elapsed (because of the time dilation by gravity).
 A universe in a black hole is thus a separate, closed region of spacetime with its own timeline.
-The motion of matter through the black hole's event horizon can only happen in one direction, providing a past-future asymmetry at the horizon and thus everywhere in the baby universe.
+The motion of matter through the black hole's event horizon can only happen in one direction, providing a past–future asymmetry at the horizon and thus everywhere in the baby universe.
 The arrow of time in such a universe would therefore be inherited, through torsion, from the parent universe.
-This scenario also solves the black hole information paradox: the information does not disappear in a black hole but goes into the baby universe.
+This scenario also solves the black hole information paradox: the information does not disappear in a black hole but goes into the baby universe on the other side of its event horizon \cite{infl}.